patrickbucher/sicp/diary.md

 I started reading the section about tables, but didn't implement anything yet.

+In the eveing, I typed in the code for the one-dimensional table and tried it out.

 # 2023-02-15 (We)

 I finished exercise 3.23, but only noticed upon finishing the